hassamwazir/hassamwazir.github.io/_projects/speaker-project.md

 As an additional feature, the user could physically move the robot and the sequence of movements could be recorded and played back.
 A total of ten movements could be recorded.
 Since the robot was designed to be used in a theatrical production, the user interface was designed to be simple and intuitive.

+Here are some videos of the initial testing of the robot:

 <div class="video-grid">
   <div class="video-item">